-Otters are semi-aquatic animals eating fish, frogs, crabs, small birds and mammals.
+The Eurasian Otter is an incredibly elusive otter that has brown fur with a paler underside and a wide face.
 In most of its range it is nocturnal except in the Shetlands where it is diurnal.
-The Eurasian otter is a solitary animal with the female rearing the cubs on her own.
+The Eurasian Otter is a solitary animal, with males breeding with multiple female partners any time of the year!
+After a gestation period of 60 to 70 days, the female will raise 2-3 pups on her own and they will remain with mum up to 14 months old.
 This otter is extremely susceptible to human destruction of its territory although there are signs of increased otter activity closer to towns etc.

 Otters don’t just have whiskers around the muzzle and nose, they have a few stiff whiskers on their elbows too – this helps them to detect vibrations in the water to track down moving prey.